naiyajackson/Capstone-UnequalPlaybook/README.md

-### How Coaching Disparities Shape Black Careers in the National Football League
+# Unequal Playbook: How Coaching Disparities Shape Black Careers in the National Football League

-# NFL Coach Hire Dataset (2013–2024)
+### NFL Coach Hire Dataset (2013–2024)

 This repository contains a dataset of 85 NFL head coach hires between 2013-2024.
 The dataset was created to reflect patterns in NFL coaching careers, particularly focusing on racial disparities in promotions, prior player experience, and the impact of the Rooney Rule.